Romanian language in Serbia

 The Romanian language is widely spoken in Serbia.
-This country hosts large native Romanian-speaking populations, which can be divided into the ethnic Romanians in the autonomous region of Vojvodina and the Vlachs of the Timok Valley, a geographical region in Central Serbia.
-The former speak the Banat Romanian dialect, identify as Romanians and have full rights within the autonomous region.
+This country hosts large native Romanian-speaking populations, which can be divided into the ethnic Romanians in the autonomous region of Vojvodina and the Romanian/Vlachs of the Timok Valley, a geographical region in Central Serbia.
+The former speak the Banat Romanian, identify as Romanians and have full rights within the autonomous region.
 Romanian is one of the six officially recognized languages of Vojvodina.
-Vlachs speak archaic varieties of the Banat and Oltenian dialects, but they do not identify as Romanians and their language is not recognized as Romanian within Serbia.
+Romanian/Vlachs speak archaic varieties of the Banat and Oltenian Romanian.
+Some of the members of community do not identify as Romanians and their language is not recognized as Romanian within Serbia.
 A "Vlach language" has gone under attempted standardization in the country, using a Cyrillic alphabet.
 This has been criticized in Romania, and attempts to bring Romanian-language resources and education to the Timok Vlachs have been blocked by the Serbian authorities.

+In January 2020, the Romanian Academy and the Academy of Sciences of Moldova issued a joint "Declaration on Unity of Romanian Language" condemning any attempts which has the aim politicisation of the Romanian language.
+In February 2020, the Romanian Academy made an appeal to the Serbian Academy of Sciences and Arts to contribute to the "normalisation of the exposed situation" regarding attempts to politicize the Romanian language in Serbia.

 Vojvodina

 Legal status

 Article 10 of the Constitution of the Republic of Serbia (2006) stipulates that in the Republic of Serbia the Serbian language and the Cyrillic script shall be officially used.
 In addition it notes that in the regions inhabited by national minorities, their own languages and scripts shall be officially used, as established by law.

 Article 6 of the Statute of the Autonomous Province of Vojvodina (published in the Official Gazette of APV) determines that, together with the Serbo-Croat language and Cyrillic script, and the Latin script as stipulated by the law, the Hungarian, Slovak, Romanian and Rusyn languages and their scripts, as well as languages and scripts of other nationalities, shall simultaneously be officially used in the work of the bodies of the Autonomous Province of Vojvodina, as established by the law.
 The bodies of the Autonomous Province of Vojvodina are: the Assembly, the Executive Council and the Provincial administrative bodies.

 The National Council of the Romanian National Minority has a department that attends to the analysis and promotion of the official use of the Romanian language.